-Banjarmasin will love it too, stroll through its canals and interact with local children who are always swimming and playing in the rivers.
+Children will enjoy Banjarmasin too, stroll through its canals and interact with local children who are always swimming and playing in the rivers.

 You can also visit Pontianak.
 Not only will they be at the equator, but they will feel almost like a sultan as they walk through the corridors of Kadriah Palace.
 If your child is interested in history and art, you can go to the city museum.
 Many pieces of porcelain and ceramics will tell you a lot about the life and customs of the local people.

 As in any other tourist area, on any more or less popular Borneo beach, you’ll find water slides, bananas and trampolies.
 If your child is already 10 years old, he or she can learn to dive.
 There are some good training centers in Kalimantan that award international certificates and have many places to dive for beginners.

 And without a doubt, one experience you will love will be snorkeling with stingless jellyfish in Derawan, east of Borneo.